 Healthcare professionals with the right skills, qualifications and experience can take their career in a new direction by completing a degree-level nursing apprenticeship

-These promising figures show that nursing is a popular career choice for many, despite the government's decision to move from bursaries to loan-based nursing funding in 2016.
+These promising figures show that nursing is a popular career choice for many.
 Those who were previously discouraged from a career in nursing for financial reasons are now being offered an alternative route into the profession with the introduction of a degree-level nursing apprenticeship.

 But what does the qualification involve, who is it intended for and how do you apply?